Bahi genealogy registers

 Bahi genealogy registers is a genealogical tradition found in the Indian subcontinent.
+The genealogical records are known as Panda Bahis.
 Information on the families of pilgrims to popular places of Hindu pilgrimage are recorded and maintained in voluminous records known as Vahis (also spelt as Bahi, meaning "account book"), also called Pothis, which can be described as ledgers, by a class of Brahmin Hindu priests, known formally as tirth purohits and informally as pandas.
 These records are considered sacrosanct both by the pilgrims (known as jajmans) and the pandas themselves.
 Whilst the pandas inhabit the sacred site, the pilgrims belong to various regions, classes, and castes.

 The most well-known location where such records are maintained are at Haridwar, however traditional repositories of genealogical records are kept and maintained at many other locations in India, mostly in the northern Indian states of Uttar Pradesh, Himachal Pradesh, Uttarakhand (at the sites of the Chota Char Dham), Bihar, and Haryana, however one such site is located in Tamil Nadu.
 The records from the registers can be admitted as evidence in Indian court-cases, such as in the case of disputes over succession and property.
 Another term for the bahi registers is bahi-khatta.

+Similar types of records are maintained by the Bhatts (bards).